MichaelReiter/CSC305/assignment2/report.md

 I also implemented the following advanced functionality
 - Generate cone .obj meshes
 - Generate pyramid .obj meshes
+- Render the meshes using the Phong illumination model

 ## Extras
 On top of that